kevinrasscode/mobileApplication/README.md

 ## Conclusion
 That is all there is to this restaurant reference application.
 I hope it was as much as an enjoyment for you to read through this documentation, as it was for me to create this application.

+Follow this link if you would like to view this website in production: http://sotd.us/kevinamaya/project/module06/